JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ## Views

 As in other programming languages, arrays are pointers to location in memory, thus we need to pay attention when we handle them.
-If we create an array `A` and we assign it to a variable `B`, the elements of the original array can be modified be modified by accessing `B`:
+If we create an array `A` and we assign it to a variable `B`, the elements of the original array can be modified by accessing `B`:

 ```@repl views
 A = [1 2 3; 4 5 6]